moutazmuhammad/Kubernetes/security/7-how to manage certificates.md

 ```
 - Now, the `admin.crt` file contains the signed certificate that corresponds to the private key in `admin.key`.
 This certificate can be used to authenticate as an admin user in Kubernetes.
 To use the certificate, you can create a Kubernetes `kubeconfig file` that references the certificate and the corresponding private key.

-> All the certificate related operations are carried out by the `controller manager`.
+> Note: All the certificate related operations are carried out by the `controller manager`.